-Becoming a Private Investigator/ Private Detective in Rhode Island is different from most other places.
+To Become a Private Investigator/ Private Detective in Rhode Island is different from most other places.
 The difference is that Rhode Island does not require much for you to work as a PI for a Private Investigator agency.
 You simply need to be employed/ registered under a licensed Rhode Island PI.
-However, you won’t be a licensed Private Detective but you can work as one.
+You will not even need to take a Private Investigator course or official state Private Investigator training.
+However, you won’t have a Rhode Island Private Investigator's license but you can work as one.
 Your title will be called INVESTIGATOR.
 This can be viewed as you being a Private Detective under supervision.
-A full PI license allows you to work for yourself (your own business.).
+A full Rhode Island PI license allows you to work for yourself (your own business.).
 This requires you to have previous investigative experience (5 years).
-Other than investigative experience, you need to meet basic requirements such as age, language proficiency, and other usual requirements of this nature.
+Other than investigative experience, to become a Private Investigator in Rhode Island, you need to meet basic Private Investigator requirements such as age, language proficiency, and other usual PI requirements of this nature.
 Furthermore, you do not need to take a government approved PI licensing course/ test (most other places you do).
-In Connecticut, the government body that controls licensed Private Detectives is different local jurisdictional authorities.
-You will have to contact your local authorities to obtain information on a Private Detective license application.
+In Connecticut, the government body that controls licensed Rhode Island Private Detectives is different local jurisdictional authorities.
+You will have to contact your local authorities to obtain information on a Rhode Island Private Detective license application.
 Once you submit the proof of your ability to meet the requirements and experience to the local police, you will get your Rhode Island PI license.
 Most jurisdiction will have a PI beginner’s license.
 In Rhode Island, it is the INVESTIGATOR title.
 Getting this title is when your struggle will begin.

 Your Private Investigator beginner’s license equivalent in Rhode Island is just being support staff to a Rhode Island PI agency.
 You will get a title called INVESTIGATOR.
 Your Rhode Island PI agency will register you with the government.
 This will allow you to work for a PI agency, but you will not be able to work for yourself (your own PI company).
 This means you must work under the supervision of a fully licensed Rhode Island PI agency.
 However, the term “under supervision” will be in namesake only.
 You will not be supervised or guided by an experienced Rhode Island Private Investigator.
 In fact, PI agencies are not economically structured to have mentor/ student surveillance teams.
 Furthermore, a background in non-PI investigations will give you some transferable knowledge but it will not set you up to become a successful Rhode Island Private Investigator.
 New Private Investigators still need to know how to be successful working operations.
 This is why practical Private Investigator education and training specifically for Private Investigators is necessary.